urstark/AviaxMusic/README.md

 ### 🙏 Acknowledgements

 Thanks to all the contributors, supporters, and users of the Aviax Music Bot.
 Your feedback and support keep us going!
-- Yukki Music & AnonX Music – Base inspiration
+- AnonX Music – Base inspiration
+- The original developers of AnonX Music for their foundational work.
 - All contributors & community members

 ---

 ⭐ If you like this project, don’t forget to star the repo!